SaraOnCloud/algorithm-hub/docs/contributing.md

-# Contribución
+# Contribution

-Gracias por tu interés en contribuir a Algorithm Hub.
-Este documento describe el flujo recomendado para colaborar, estándares y calidad.
+Thank you for your interest in contributing to Algorithm Hub.
+This document outlines the recommended workflow, standards, and quality guidelines.

-Requisitos
+Requirements
-- Node.js >= 20 y pnpm >= 9
+- Node.js >= 20 and pnpm >= 9
-- MariaDB local o vía Docker
+- Local MariaDB or via Docker
-- ESLint + Prettier, Husky configurado
+- ESLint + Prettier, Husky configured

-Flujo de trabajo
+Workflow
-1) Fork y branch por feature/fix
+1) Fork and create a branch per feature/fix
-- git checkout -b feat/nombre-corto
+- git checkout -b feat/short-name
-2) Desarrollo
+2) Development
-- Mantén cambios pequeños y atómicos
+- Keep changes small and atomic
-- Añade/actualiza pruebas y docs
+- Add/update tests and docs
-3) Lint y pruebas
+3) Lint and tests
 - pnpm lint && pnpm test
-4) Commits convencionales
+4) Conventional commits
-- feat: nueva funcionalidad
+- feat: new feature
-- fix: corrección de bug
+- fix: bug fix
 - docs:, test:, chore:, refactor:, perf:, ci:
 5) Pull Request
-- Descripción clara, capturas si aplica
+- Clear description, screenshots if applicable
-- Checklist: lint ok, tests ok, docs actualizadas
+- Checklist: lint ok, tests ok, docs updated
-- Solicita revisión
+- Request review

-Estándares
+Standards
-- Ver docs/coding-standards.md
+- See docs/coding-standards.md
-- TypeScript estricto en frontend y backend
+- Strict TypeScript in frontend and backend
-- DTOs con validación, no exponer entidades directamente
+- DTOs with validation, do not expose entities directly

-Pruebas
+Testing
-- Cobertura mínima sugerida 80%
+- Suggested minimum coverage 80%
-- Backend: unit y e2e (supertest)
+- Backend: unit and e2e (supertest)
-- Frontend: unit (componentes y servicios)
+- Frontend: unit (components and services)

-Revisiones
+Reviews
-- Al menos 1 aprobación antes de merge
+- At least 1 approval before merging
-- Resolver comentarios antes de fusionar
+- Resolve comments before merging

-Seguridad
+Security
-- No incluir secretos en commits
+- Do not include secrets in commits
-- Reportar vulnerabilidades por canal privado (ver docs/security.md)
+- Report vulnerabilities via private channel (see docs/security.md)

-Hoja de ruta
+Roadmap
-- Issues etiquetados como good first issue para nuevos contribuidores
+- Issues labeled as good first issue for new contributors
-- Usa discusiones para propuestas de nuevas features
+- Use discussions for new feature proposals